 Explore This Treatment Program

-The Transcranial Magnetic Stimulation (TMS) Clinical Service at Massachusetts General Hospital is dedicated to caring for patients suffering from treatment resistant depression.
-Our service uses transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) to treat severe depression, particularly for people who have not had a therapeutic response from antidepressant medications or who experience side effects.
+The Transcranial Magnetic Stimulation Clinical Service at Massachusetts General Hospital is dedicated to caring for patients suffering from treatment resistant neuropsychiatric conditions, including major depressive disorder (MDD), obsessive compulsive disorder (OCD) and others.
+Our service uses transcranial magnetic stimulation and transcranial direct current stimulation to treat severe neuropsychiatric conditions, particularly for people who have not had a therapeutic response from medications or who experience side effects.

 Our Treatment Approach

-The Transcranial Magnetic Stimulation Clinical Service provides non-invasive treatment for patients with major depressive disorder using two techniques: transcranial magnetic stimulation and transcranial direct current stimulation.
+The Transcranial Magnetic Stimulation Clinical Service provides non-invasive treatment for patients with treatment-resistant neuropsychiatric conditions using two techniques: transcranial magnetic stimulation and transcranial direct current stimulation.

 Transcranial Magnetic Stimulation

 Transcranial magnetic stimulation (TMS) uses magnetic impulses to stimulate neurons in targeted regions of the brain.
 These pulses are delivered through a magnetic coil that is placed against the front of your scalp over the prefrontal cortex (the region of the brain associated with regulating mood).
-The procedure typically lasts 45 minutes, during which patients are comfortably seated, awake and alert.
+The procedure typically lasts 3-9 minutes but can be up to 45 minutes depending on the treatment protocol.
+Patients are comfortably seated, awake and alert.
 TMS is completely non-invasive and does not require any anesthesia or sedation.
 Since no medications are administered, there are no cognitive or systemic after-effects, allowing patients to immediately return to regular activity.

 A TMS treatment course typically consists of 30 treatment sessions over a six-week period (five sessions per week), followed by a taper phase of six additional sessions.
 However, treatment courses vary according to each individual patient.
 Patients undergo an initial evaluation to determine the appropriate therapeutic dose of the magnetic pulse and the exact area of the brain to target.
 Throughout the treatment course, patients are closely followed by a clinician who will periodically re-evaluate the dose level and coil placement.
 Each patient’s symptoms are also tracked through standardized questionnaires to monitor the effectiveness of the treatment.